aanderse/LdapRecord.com/source/docs/active-directory/users.md

 ### User Must Change Password at Next Logon {#password-reset-on-next-login}

-To toggle the "*User Must Change Password at Next Logon*" checkbox - you must set the `pwdlastset` attribute to one of the below values:
+To toggle the "*User Must Change Password at Next Logon*" checkbox that is available in the Active Directory GUI - you must set the `pwdlastset` attribute to one of the below values:

 Value | Meaning |
 --- | --- |